-Manoj Barpujari is a National-Award-winning film critic.
-He writes for Frontline, The Assam Tribune, The Eastern Chronicle, and various Assamese publications.
-And has served on the jury of the All Lights India International Film Festival (ALIIFF), the International Film Festival of Kerala (IFFK), the Kolkatta International Film Festival (KIFF); the film festivals of Almaty, Busan, Prag, Dhaka, Siliguri, and Guwahati; the Assam State Film Awards; and the National Film Awards.
+Manoj Barpujari is a National-Award-winning film critic who writes for Frontline, The Assam Tribune, and The Eastern Chronicle.
+He has served on the jury of IFFK; KIFF; the film festivals of Almaty, Busan, Prag, Dhaka, Siliguri, and Guwahati; the Assam State Film Awards; and the National Film Awards.

 Tanul Thakur is a National Award wining film critic, and a recipient of the Mumbai Press Club Award for Best Lifestyle and Entertainment Story.
 He was one of the editors of (the now-ceased) online film publication, Passion For Cinema, “responsible for scrutinizing and selecting write-ups by cinema enthusiasts all over the world to be published on the site, and offering tips to budding authors on improving their writing style”.
 His film reviews /writings on cinema have appeared in a variety of publications ranging from Yahoo!
 India, Man’s World, and GQ to First Post and The Wire.